Stefan Aleksander Okrzeja: Last action, trial and execution

 On 26 March 1905, Okrzeja made an attempt to assassinate a police officer.
 He threw a bomb into the police post on Wileńska Street on Praga.
 The explosion demolished the post, but Okrzeja was within the range.
 Badly wounded and unable to escape, he was arrested and imprisoned in the infamous 10th Pavilion of Warsaw Citadel.
 According to the fact he was caught red-handed, the trial before a district court was very short, despite the passionate defence by Stanisław Patek.
 Okrzeja was sentenced to death and executed soon afterwards, on 21 July 1905.

 Legacy

 By his deeds and martyrdom, Stefan Okrzeja became a hero of Polish Socialist Party and an icon of its fight for independent Poland and workers rights.
 Writer Gustaw Daniłowski wrote a short story about his life.
 It was first published by the underground PPS printing house.
 When Poland regained its independence in 1918, Okrzeja was counted into a pantheon of national heroes.
-His name was given to the 28th Infantry Division and to a street on Praga, not far away from the place of his last combat action.
+His name was given to the 28th Infantry Division and the 3rd Battalion of the Military Units of the Uprising Emergency of Socialists, as well as to a street on Praga, not far away from the place of his last combat action.